Could Amsterdam-style cannabis cafes be coming to California? Bill is sent to governor | KRDO

 If a host of state regulations and requirements are met, the bill permits the following:

-• Preparation or sale of noncannabis food or beverage products (such as pastries and coffee).
+• Preparation or sale of noncannabis food or beverage products (such as pastries and coffee) at licensed dispensaries.

 • Live musical or other performances on the premises.